There was a problem enabling Giving Basket donations for this page. If you're looking to donate you can try refreshing the page.

 Scam artists often use sound-alike names to trick you into thinking they represent a legitimate charity.

-Ask the fundraiser to send you written information about the charity they represent, hang up the phone and do some research on your own.
-Once you feel comfortable with the charity, send the organization a check directly in the mail, thus ensuring 100% of your gift goes to the charity and not the for-profit fundraiser.
-(Read Charity Navigator's Tips For What To Do When A Charity Calls)
+Ask the fundraiser to send you written information about the charity they represent, hang up the phone and do some research on your own before you give.

 Before giving a donation to any organization, make sure it is a 501(c)(3) charity.
 That means the group has filed paperwork with the Internal Revenue Service (IRS), registering it as a U.S. nonprofit and enabling its contributors to take a tax-deduction for their gifts.
 A quick way to confirm the organization's status is to check with us.
 All the charities evaluated by Charity Navigator are 501 (c) (3) entities.

-Take a look at the organization's finances.
-Make sure it is able to direct at least 75% of its budget on the programs and services it exists to provide.
+Take a look at the organization's Charity Navigator rating.
+If it isn't rated, then follow our steps to conduct your own review.
 With a million nonprofits in America, you should have no problem finding one that matches your philanthropic interests and will put your donation to good use.

 Never divulge your personal or credit card information to those initiating contact.
 Once you've done your research, send your contribution directly to the charity you wish to support.
 Don't send cash as it can be lost or stolen.
 Also, you'll want to have paid by check or credit card so you have a receipt of your donation when it comes time to take the tax-deduction.

-When you send a charity a small donation- say $10 or $25- there is a high probability that the organization will then sell or trade your contact information with other charities.
-The next thing you know, your mailbox is overflowing with solicitations.
-Often older Americans get caught up in this vicious cycle because they respond with a small donation to each new appeal full of heartbreaking photos.
-To prevent this from happening, tell the charity upfront that you do not want it to share your personal information with any other entity.
-At Charity Navigator each of our charity evaluations includes an assessment of the charity's willingness to enable you to opt-out of such practices.
+Tell the charity upfront that you do not want it to share your personal information with any other entity.
+At Charity Navigator, each of our charity evaluations includes an assessment of the charity's willingness to enable you to opt-out of such practices.
 (Read Charity Navigator's Tips For How To Stop Solicitations By Mail)